-Principles of establishing variable remuneration components of persons holding managerial positions, who have significant influence on the risk profile of the Bank are specified by "Policy for remuneration of persons having significant influence on the risk profile of mBank Hipoteczny S.A.", hereinafter referred to as "Policy", adopted by the Resolution of the Supervisory Board no. 27/2015 dated 26 June 2015 with further amendment - the Resolution of the Supervisory Board no. 14/2016 dated 14 April 2016.
-The Policy was established on the basis of:
+Principles of establishing variable remuneration components of persons holding managerial positions, who have significant influence on the risk profile of the Bank are specified by "Policy for remuneration of persons having significant influence on the risk profile of mBank Hipoteczny S.A.", hereinafter referred to as "Policy", adopted by the Resolution of the Supervisory Board no. 27/2015 dated 26 June 2015, which are measured and modified every year by the Bank's Management Board and the Supervisory Board.